 - Enhance your career: law firms, government, private sector, or military.

-- Innovative graduate program integrates law, policy, and technology.
+- Innovative graduate program integrates law, policy, and the aerospace field.

 St. Thomas University School of Law is a member of the National CyberWatch Center.